open-edge-insights/uwc/Vendor_Apps/README.md

      b) Username is 'root' and default password is located at ETCD_ROOT_PASSWORD key under environment section in build/provision/dep/docker-compose-provision.override.prod.yml.

-3) To check the response msg , please check the logs of SampleSubscriber i.e docker logs -f ia_emb_subscriber
+3) To check the response msg , please check the logs of SampleSubscriber i.e docker logs -f ia_sample_subscriber

 4) During runtime if add/change in topic is required then go to EtcdUI webpage then /SamplePublisher/config section and change "publisher_topic" field and click on save button.